nestordemeure/anagram_design/README.md

 ## TODO

-* remove limit on total number of words?

 * add another exption to the "do not use the letter" rule (around first actually second)

 * further optimizations